 The ruins go on and on into the jungle.
 While it is special to stand atop one of the major temples in the grand plaza, the Tikal Ruins are so expansive that you are able to walk through a much larger range of history.
 One has the opportunity to explore and experience the ruined homes of the Mayan people, government buildings, royal palaces and everything in between.
 Each pyramid and ruin is so unique and individual resulting in a personal education on a much larger scale.
-By being at the Tikal Ruins, I so quickly learnt that there is more to Mayan architecture than the great pyramids we are so accustomed to seeing in the media.
+By being at the Tikal Guatemala Ruins, I so quickly learnt that there is more to Mayan architecture than the great pyramids we are so accustomed to seeing in the media.

 Unlike a variety of ruined locations whose grounds are perfectly manicured commercial properties, Tikal has the advantage of being a naturally preserved site as well.
 This means that while at the Tikal Ruins you will be meandering between archeological sites via Guatemalan jungle.
 The jungle around and within Tikal remains intact, with some of the buildings still being covered in the earth as it was found before the excavation began.
 You will walk through jungle paths with a selection of monkeys playing high in the canopy, with the sounds of beetles singing from the trees and the occasional colourful toucan flying through your line of sight.
-See, this is it, this is what makes the Tikal Ruins such a surreal experience.
+See, this is it, this is what makes the Tikal Ruins such a surreal experience and one of the best tours of Guatemala.
 It is the way you can enjoy the ruins, walking among them with a view of natural Guatemalan jungle from every angle.
 The environment creates the feeling as if you are standing in history.
 At Tikal, you will walk amongst the jungle trees, the flora, the fauna, and enjoy the ruins at the same time.

-Finally, the ruins of Tikal are simply inconvenient to get to.
+Finally, the Tikal Guatemala ruins are simply inconvenient to get to.
 These are not the ruins that every tourist visits because of proximity to all-inclusive resorts such as Chichen-Itza and Tulum.
 These are the ruins you have to want to see.
 They are truly in the middle of the jungle.
 A plane ride to Guatemala City, followed by another plane ride or a 9 hour bus ride to Flores, and once again followed by another hour long jungle ride to the ruins, arriving at Tikal is in itself a minor mission, and transportation in Guatemala does not help, find out here.
 This journey means one major thing…there are less people at Tikal.
 Since the ruins of Tikal are so expansive, instead of feeling overpowered by large cluttered crowds, frustrated by masses of people making an experience short of inauthentic, Tikal presents a special moment of freedom among heritage sites.
 Walk the jungle paths in peace and freedom, sharing this 576 km2 archeological site, with16 km2 uncovered and open for exploration with just a few people.